simeononsecurity/simeononsecurity.ch/content/articles/demystifying-computer-power-supplies_-how-to-choose,-install,-and-troubleshoot/index.en.md

 7. **Align the screw holes**: Align the screw holes on the power supply with the corresponding holes in the mounting location.
 8. **Secure the power supply**: Use screws to secure the power supply in place.
 Make sure it is tightly fastened to prevent any movement during operation.
 9. **Connect power cables**: Once the power supply is securely installed, connect the necessary power cables to the motherboard, storage devices, and other components.
-10. **Double-check connections**: Double-check all the connections to ensure they are properly seated and secure.
+10. **Double-check connections**: Double-check all the connections to ensure they're properly seated and secure.
 11. **Replace the side panel**: Finally, replace the side panel of the computer case and secure it with the appropriate screws.

 Following these steps will help ensure a [successful installation of the power supply](https://interactiveimmersive.io/blog/interactive-media/art-residency-takeaways-and-lessons/).